 ‘Eat, we should be going now,’ Mama says to no one in particular.
 I raise the cereal bowl to my face and drink the milk left inside, and burp.
 I laugh, hoping Mama will scold me, but she does not.
 However, Solly is laughing too—it’s the first time I’ve heard his laughter.
 He doesn’t laugh with his mouth open, he giggles with his cheeks, you can tell his insides are tickling him.

 ‘Go and open the gate, Moshole,’

-I run outside and roll the wheeled gate.
+I run outside and roll the wheeled gate to the side.
 There is a man standing on the pavement, looking lost, a newspaper under his right arm.
 He looks at me up and down.
 ‘Mama!’
 I call out, eyeing the stranger.

 ‘Moshole, how you’ve grown,’ he says.
 My mother hasn’t responded.